top of page

 How to deal with unresolved trauma

 Healing from trauma is a personal journey, requiring time, patience, and often professional support.
-Here are steps to begin the healing process:

 • Seek therapy with a trauma-informed therapist who understands the complexities of trauma.